Get 80% off your plan for your first 6 months.*

 Make sure there's market demand for your idea

-• What problem does your idea solve for them?
+• Problem solved: What specific problem does your idea fix for them?

-• Are they currently using other solutions, and are they happy with them?
+• Current alternatives: Are they using other solutions, and are they satisfied?

 How to make money from your small business idea

-• Freemium: Offer basic service free, charge for premium features
+• Freemium: Offer basic service free and charge for premium features.

-Understanding business model categories helps you benchmark pricing and costs against industry standards.
+Understanding these categories helps you benchmark against industry standards.
+Once you've chosen a model, research these areas:

 • Pricing structure: How competitors charge customers